K. Sreekumar: Literary career

-Awards and honors
+Awards and honours

 Malayalam Sangeetha Nataka Charitram, a books on Malayalam musical dramas won four awards, including the Kerala Sahitya Akademi Award for Scholarly Literature (2003) and the Kerala Sangeetha Nataka Akademi Award.
 Sreekumar received the Bal Sahitya Puraskar, the children's literature award of Sahitya Akademi, Government of India in 2012 for his comprehensive contribution to the field of children's literature.

-In 2012 May, he received the Sree Padmanabha Swami children’s literature award, instituted by Gramam Samskarika Vedi for his children's novel Ozhivukalam.
+In 2012 May, he received the Sree Padmanabha Swami children's literature award, instituted by Gramam Samskarika Vedi for his children's novel Ozhivukalam.
 In 2016, he received the C G Santhakumar Award for overall contribution to children's literature, instituted by the Kerala State Institute of Children's Literature.
 In 2023, he received Kerala Sahitya Akademi Award (for the year 2022) for his children's book Chakkkaramampazham.
 He also received several other awards including Abu Dhabi Sakthi Award, Cherukad Award, Bhima Children's Literature Award, Yuva Puraskar of Calcutta Bharatheeya Bhasha Parishad, Kadavanad Award and SBT Award.
+In 2025, Sreekumar received the Federal Bank Literary Award for his biography of Malayalam writer M. T. Vasudevan Nair.

 As a journalist Sreekumar also received the Kerala State Media Award for General Reporting.
 The award went to the news series Aashubhayatra Arakshitayatra, which deals with the problems of train travel in Kerala that time.